We’ve got daily tips from our resident horse racing expert, Charlie McCann.

 Goodwood was largely a disappointment, with the rain putting a dampener on proceedings on and off the track.
 The week was summed up when the last three races were abandoned on the Saturday as the rain returned in spades.

-On the track, the highlights were the continued brilliance of Paddington in the Sussex Stakes on Wednesday, but he must play second fiddle to Royal Rhyme, who showed himself to be a Group horse when running away with what is invariably a competitive 3-year-old handicap.
+On the track, the highlights were the continued brilliance of Paddington in the Sussex Stakes on Wednesday, but he must play second fiddle to Royal Rhyme, who showed himself to be a Group horse when running away with what is invariably a competitive three-year-old handicap.

 The handicapper has seen fit to raise him 13lbs to a mark of 108 for his six-and-a-half length romp, while his winning time was three seconds quicker than that clocked by Al Husn in the Group 1 Nassau Stakes later in the card.
 His record on soft ground reads played three won three, with those successes coming by an aggregate of 12 lengths.